 From heavy UN weights comes condemnation.

-It is a war crime to use famine as a method of warfare, says human rights chief Volker Türk, according to AFP.
+It is a war crime to use famine as a method in warfare, says human rights chief Volker Türk, according to AFP.

-We cannot allow this situation to continue unpunished, says Secretary-General António Guterres, and calls for an immediate ceasefire, immediate release of hostages and "full humanitarian access without restrictions".
+We cannot allow this situation to continue unpunished, says Secretary-General António Guterres, and calls for immediate ceasefire, release of hostages, and "full humanitarian access without restrictions".

-Even though the assessment now applies to the area around Gaza City, the conditions north of the province are estimated to be just as serious or even worse, but IPC does not have enough data to confirm famine there.
+Even though the assessment now applies to the area around Gaza City, the conditions to the north are estimated to be just as serious or even worse, but IPC does not have enough data to confirm famine there.

 Israel: Lies from Hamas